Watch 'The Haunting of Bly Manor' With Us

 Warning: This article contains references to suicide which could act as triggers to some readers.

 You may want to wait before booking your next Airbnb.
 To be honest, after watching Netflix’s The Haunting Of Bly Manor you may never want to leave your house again.
 Just in time for spooky season, the spiritual sequel to 2018’s The Haunting Of Hill House is here to offer another creepy look at a giant house full of vengeful ghosts.
-The series is primarily based on the 1898 Henry James horror novella The Turn of the Screw with shout outs to the creepy 1961 movie The Innocents, which is also based on the book.
+The series is primarily based on the 1898 Henry James horror novella The Turn of the Screw with shout outs to other James stories and the creepy 1961 movie The Innocents, which is also based on The Turn of the Screw.
 The gothic romance focuses on a young woman who takes a job at an English manor as an au pair for two young orphans who have experienced too much loss in their short lives.
 This new update takes place in ‘80s so get ready to hear pop hits from Cyndi Lauper and lots of acid washed high-waisted “mom jeans.”
 For some, that may be scarier than the ghosts.

 Advertisement

 Like that previous Haunting, the show deals with grief and how we move on from it, which as the title implies, is way harder when the ghosts of your past linger.
 The new season of the anthology series features some familiar faces from the Crain family: Carla Gugino, Henry Thomas, Oliver Jackson-Cohen, and Victoria Pedretti, who plays the American au pair in London, are all back.
 While some of the cast remains the same, the story does not.
 Gone is the bent-neck lady, but women still be haunting.
 This time, it’s the lady in the lake that you have to watch out for.
+Along with other ghosts that are hiding throughout each frame of the show.
+Seriously, keep your eyes peeled and your screen's brightness up.

 To help stay ahead of all the terrifying twists, we are recapping all eight episodes.
 Spoilers are definitely ahead, but, for those who like to read horror movie Wiki pages before watching, these recaps might help you decide whether this show is too scary for you.
 Word of advice for the horror TV show challenged: read this with the lights on.